nat-ls/nat-ls.github.io/content/_index.md

 It aims to provide useful features to drive daily development in Natural and provide a modern approach for development tools for Natural.

 A [VS Code extension](https://marketplace.visualstudio.com/items?itemName=markusamshove.vscode-natural) is available to use the language server in Visual Studio Code.
 This extension serves as a reference client implementation and is already used for daily Natural development.

+The latest release of tools are available on [GitHub Releases](https://github.com/MarkusAmshove/natls/releases/tag/v0.16).

 ## Explore